 Clans, Factions and Sects

-In Chinese literature, especially Wuxia, the suffixes of pai (派), men (门), bang (帮), jiao (教), hui (会), gong (宫), are all used to refer to sects.
+In Chinese literature, especially Wuxia stories, the suffixes of pai (派), men (门), bang (帮), jiao (教), hui (会), gong (宫), are all used to refer to sects.
 There are subtle differences in meaning, though.
 Jiao implies some sort of religious affiliation.
 Bang translates to “gang” and implies a looser structure of organisation.
-Gong literally means palace, and is used to refer to factions based in a specific architecture.
+Gong means palace, and is typically used to refer to factions based in a specific architecture.

 This following list is far from comprehensive.
-Listed here are famous sects, or those that are particularly memorable in their stories.
+Listed here are famous sects, and those that are made famous by popular wuxia works

 Gaibang (丐帮): The Beggers’ Clan.
 Gaibang features prominently in many Wuxia stories, and is said to have an unmatched network of information.
 They have both beggar and non-beggar followers, the latter referred to as jinyi dizi (净衣弟子, clean-attire disciples).
 Often, leaders of Gaibang are among the most skilled in Wulin.
 Gaibang is also frequently hailed as the largest gang in Wulin.

-Honghua Hui (红花会): The heroic underground movement in Jin Yong’s first novel, the Book and the Sword (书剑恩仇录).
+Honghua Hui (红花会): The heroic underground movement in Jin Yong’s first novel, The Book and the Sword (书剑恩仇录).
 The movement was a gathering of powerful martial artists with the explicit aim of overthrowing the Qing Dynasty.
-The story’s protagonist, Chen Jialuo (陈家洛), headed the movement.
+The protagonist of The Book and the Sword, Chen Jialuo (陈家洛), headed the movement.

 Jinqian Bang (金钱帮): Translated as the “Money Gang,” this was an expansionist, powerful organisation in Gu Long’s signature work, Duoqing Jianke Wuqing Jian (多情剑客无情剑).
 The gang was headed by the powerful and evil Shangguan Jinhong (上官金虹), the primary antagonist of that story.